 Make sure you've got good travel insurance that has the right level of cover.
 Enjoy the adventure and let us all know how it goes.

-Phil from the safety hub. about 4 years ago
+Phil from the safety hub. over 4 years ago